clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-copy-level-content.md

    > Warning
    >
    > Make sure you always select the correct source level. injixo will overwrite data in the following cases:
+   >
    > - If the source level is empty, injixo will delete data in the target level.
    > - If the source level is wrong, and you selected the **Empty source level content after copying** option, injixo will delete data in the source level.
    >
    > Deleted data cannot be restored for a time frame.
-You can only {% link_new restore data | features/scheduling/schedules/schedules-history.md %} for single days and employees from the history in Schedules and Shift Center.
+You can only {% link_new restore data | features/scheduling/schedules/schedules-edit.md | #see-and-restore-schedule-changes-in-the-history-tab %} for single days and employees from the history in Schedules and Shift Center.

 3. (Optional) Click the **JobProcessor** link to open the Job Processor page in a new tab and track the progress of the copy job.
 4. Click _Copy level content_{:.doc-button}.<br>